 Let’s face it people, there is no such thing as compromise in the face of such overwhelming selfishness as seat reclining.
 We’ve tried compromise.
 We’ve tried putting up with the status quo for years!
 Yet all we have got for those efforts are flights that are more stressful and uncomfortable than ever, all we have got for trying to compromise is the threat of constant discomfort and pain for the entire flight and the ever present chance of air rage breaking out over knee defenders!
 The airlines who are forcing this issue are on the whole refusing to do anything about it, the selfish idiots who put their own minimal comfort above anyone else have refused to be reasonable, the recliners have no respect or awareness for you or your comfort or wellbeing, so why should you feel any guilt or transitory shame for doing to them what they do to you?
 They don’t care about your feelings or comfort, why care about theirs?

 So on your next flight, the next time some insensitive sod decides it is okay to sacrifice your comfort and wellbeing for a marginal increase in their comfort, get passive aggressive!

 Obviously this article is (mostly) meant in jest, with tongue firmly in cheek and I am in no way actually suggesting you do any of these things (for the most part anyway)!

 Did you enjoy this article?
 Do you think these actions are reasonable or do you think they are over the top?
 Are you a dreaded recliner?
-I would love to hear your thoughts in the comments section below and please feel free to share it with any or all of the social media buttons.
+I would love to hear your thoughts in the comments section below or on my Facebook or Twitter pages and please feel free to share it with any or all of the social media buttons.
 If you want to get more great backpacking tips, advice and inspiration, please subscribe to updates via email in the box to your right.